Historical Subjugation of Women in the Wine Industry

 They collected grapes for consumption, only to find themselves drunk.
 Inevitably, they would have shared this significant discovery within their communities and sought to repeat it, refining the wine production process, developing the wine trade and eventually promoting connoisseurship.

-As the age of the Gods of antiquity and the Roman era gave way to the time of Christianity and Feudalism in Medieval Europe, the ancient hierarchy of the male Gods transformed into the male lines of kings and priests.
-With the establishment of this new social structure, a woman’s position in society became an extension of the male’s property.
-Consequently, women were rarely recorded by their names, unless in connection with that of their husbands or their fathers.
+As the age of antiquity and the Roman era gave way to the time of Christianity and Feudalism in Medieval Europe, the ancient hierarchy continued.
+With the establishment of a new social structure, a woman’s position in society became an extension of the male’s property.
+Consequently, women were rarely recorded by their names unless in connection with that of their husbands or their fathers.

 Girls coming from noble families were often nothing but powerful pawns used for merging property and wealth through marriage.
 Simultaneously, there have always existed tenacious and strong-willed women who fought restrictive cultural practices and left a significant mark despite the subjugation of women in the wine industry.

-Eleanor of Aquitaine is one of those women whose life substantially impacted the world of wine during the 1150s.
+Eleanor of Aquitaine is one of those women.
+Her life substantially impacted the world of wine during the 1150s.
 The impact of Eleanor on the wine industry was realized when she married Henry Plantagenet, Count of Anjou, who later became the King of England.